 - We pay close attention to the cruise ship schedules so that we may best accommodate you on our tours.

 - What’s the best time of day to go?

 Whatever time best works for your schedule!
 Whales, like all cetaceans, have unique brains in that they can sleep with one side of their brain while swimming, surfacing for air, and feeding with the other side.
 This means they’re active 24 hours a day!

 Whales!!!
-We offer a money-back guarantee is we’re unable to find you humpback whales.
-Orca sightings are possible – not guaranteed though! – and bald eagles, Steller sea lions, harbor seals and Dall’s porpoise are common.
+We offer a money-back guarantee if we’re unable to find you humpback whales.
+Orca sightings are possible – not guaranteed though! – and bald eagles, Steller sea lions, harbor seals, and Dall’s porpoises are common.

 Yep!
-We keep a close eye on scheduling to ensure you don’t miss your all-aboard.
+We keep a close eye on ship schedules to ensure you don’t miss your all-aboard call.

 Our boats are enclosed and climate-controlled for comfort, with large outside decks, a restroom, and comfortable forward-facing seats.
 The boats have water-propelled jets, so they’re fast!
 This isn’t a pleasure cruise – we get you out to where the whales are!

 Smaller boats are better because, honestly, who wants to be on a 150-person boat?
-Our size and speed lets us get out to the whales, enjoy them and have a great experience, and then get you back to enjoy all the rest that Juneau has to offer!
+Our size and speed let us get out to the whales, enjoy them, and have a great experience, and then get you back to enjoy all the rest that Juneau has to offer!

 Whatever you want!
 Our tours don’t include a lot of standing around outside in the rain, so most people are fine with something on the bottom, something on the top, and something waterproof over it.